 + PRO: There are so many gorgeous natural spaces to explore and enjoy

-No matter where in Denmark expats are, they are never more than 30 minutes away from the sea.
+No matter where in Denmark expats move to, they are never more than 30 minutes away from the sea.
 Beach opportunities are endless, and there are more than 100 islands in the archipelago to explore.
 Along with seaside adventures, inland escapades can include camping and hiking trips in beautiful landscapes throughout the country.

 - CON: It can be difficult to make lasting friendships

 It is not always so easy for expats in Denmark to make friends among the local population, especially in the working world.
-Most people in Denmark made their friends during their childhood and are not always enthusiastic about forming new relationships later in life.
+Most people in Denmark make their friends during their childhood and are not always enthusiastic about forming new relationships later in life.
 That’s not to say people won’t be friendly and courteous, but that expats may not be invited to join social events or be welcomed into anyone’s inner circle initially.
 There are a number of expat groups in Denmark, however, which is a good place to start.

 - CON: The weather is challenging

-Denmark, like the other Scandinavian countries, is cold and dark for a significant portion of the year.
+Denmark, like other Scandinavian countries, is cold and dark for a significant portion of the year.
 Even during the summer months, hot and sunny weather is not guaranteed.
 The sky is often cloudy and grey, and rain is common.
 Sunlight is also weak due to the northern location of the country.
 This can be especially challenging for people used to large amounts of sunlight each year.

 Working in Denmark